motherjones/newsquiz/README.md

 **Empty tables are trouble.** We can't get column names from them (c'mon, Google!), so don't be too confused when a table with 0 rows is coming back with an empty `.column_names` or your code starts throwing weird errors when processing the results.

 ## NewsQuiz.js in the wild

-**The more examples the better, right?** Feel free to fork or contact me if you have a good example of something you've done.

 Coming soon.